BarisTiftik/DigitalPiano/README.md

-# DigitalPiano for MSC 110 The Culture and Basics of Music Making
+# DigitalPiano for MSC 110 The Culture and Basics of Music Making Class

 A Virtual Piano :